forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 // Russian Government run news
 * <https://sputniknews.com/>
-  > "The management of both RT and Sputnik receive weekly instructions(opens in a new tab) from the Kremlin.
+  > "The management of both RT and Sputnik receive weekly instructions from the Kremlin.
 These instructions include guidelines on political narratives, what should be covered(opens in a new tab) and whom the outlets should not talk about." as stated in 'THREE THINGS YOU SHOULD KNOW ABOUT RT AND SPUTNIK' (<https://euvsdisinfo.eu/three-things-you-should-know-about-rt-and-sputnik/>) from [EUvsDisinfo](#euvsdisinfo).

 * Russia Today <https://www.rt.com>
   > Note:
-  > * Blocked in many countries as it used to spread 'disinformation' according to <https://en.wikipedia.org/wiki/RT_(TV_network)>.
+  > * Blocked in many countries.
   > * "In 2012, RT's editor-in-chief Margarita Simonyan compared the channel to the Russian Ministry of Defence.[73]
 Referring to the Russo-Georgian War, she stated that it was "waging an information war, and with the entire Western world" [<https://en.wikipedia.org/wiki/RT_(TV_network)>]. // accordingly often the narratives of the Russian government are proclaimed.
 Margarita Simonyan puts it as "“I don’t understand why any country is given a chance to make its point of view seen and heard by the world, and Russia is not given that chance,” she said.
 "Russia is said to be propaganda for doing exactly that.
 We are no more propaganda than the Voice of America or Radio Free Europe is propaganda."  (<https://www.nbcnews.com/news/world/u-s-needn-t-fear-russia-rt-editor-chief-margarita-n831736>)
+  > * <https://en.wikipedia.org/wiki/RT_(TV_network)> states the spread of 'disinformation'.
   > * The author list is quite broad and quite a few articles describe the viewpoint in/of Russia on different topics, as long as its *not* in opposition to the government.

   >> Critical reading, checking information, reading alternatives and making up its own opinion is considered important in the 'information age'.
 For many media especially when the [true] author is unknown.
 For nearly all advertisement.